Navigating Change and Sustaining Impact

 Preventing homelessness and financial hardship

-The sudden increase in pressure caused by Covid, followed by the ongoing cost of living crisis is pushing many to breaking point.
+The ongoing cost of living crisis is pushing many to breaking point.
 There is an increase in demand from existing service users as well as those who are new to the system with issues such debt, food and fuel poverty and rent arrears.
-We want to provide early, specialist homeless prevention support to both tenants and landlords to ensure as many people as possible avoid the trauma of homelessness, alongside practical help such as access to food, fuel and toiletries.
+A major challenge is sustaining the 574 formerly homeless households living in the PRS with Bond Guarantees.
+Without sustained relational support, risks around arrears, ASB, neighbour conflict, mental health deterioration, safeguarding concerns and eviction escalate quickly.
+There is an urgent need for more early, specialist homeless prevention support to both tenants and landlords to ensure as many people as possible avoid the trauma of homelessness, alongside practical help such as access to food, fuel and toiletries.
+This will be particularly relevant in 2026 with the introduction of the Renters Reform Act.

 Reducing Social Isolation